tanrua/headiversity-sorting/README.md

 ```bash
 psql -h localhost -p 5432 -U postgres -c "CREATE DATABASE headiversity"
 ```

+> [!IMPORTANT]
+> Redis is not actually used after all, you can skip this step

 We'll also want a persisted Redis docker container for our cache.
 We'll persist snapshots every 5m using the `--save` flag
 ```bash